 "August 6, 1941, soon after the reservoir level had reached a maximum elevation of 1220.44.
 The drum gates were raised for several hours on August 14, 1941, and a hurried inspection revealed that the tunnel lining was intact, and the inclined portion showed little or no signs of erosion at that time.
 Operations were then continued without interruption until the reservoir level had been lowered to elevation 1205.60 on December 1, 1942."(source)

-During the six years while the lake filled, except for a relative minor influx here-and-there from the Gila River just below Laguna Dam, little or no water made it very far down the delta and eventually it basically turned into an almost concrete-like hardpan.
+During the six years while the lake filled, except for a relative minor influx here-and-there from the Gila River just below the first fully operational concrete dam on the river, Laguna Dam (completed 1905), little or no water made it very far down the delta and eventually it basically turned into an almost concrete-like hardpan.
 The main channel to the gulf all but disappeared along with any water in it, the river basin turning into a former shell of itself and vanishing before ever reaching the Sea of Cortez.

 Shortly after the additional water needed to operate the generators began to flow, combined with the release of the spillway water things began to change.
 Then on September 19, 1941, just at the mouth of the Gulf of California, two strong tropical storms merged together and formed a huge intense hurricane that now days would be classified as a Catagory 5.
 A ship caught in the eye of the hurricane reported a rapidly-falling pressure 27.67 inHg while they were still able to measure it --- translating into winds well over 150 mph, creating a storm surge of 18 feet and between 7 and 12 inches of rainfall.
 The hurricane rushed up the center of the gulf pushing the 18 foot storm surge in front of itself, eventually roaring inland like a tidal wave as it hooked to the northeast after entering the bottom of the delta.
 Then miles inland it ran out of steam and the water, forced into a V and with the addition of the storm's continuously pounding rainfall, began retreating backwards toward the gulf over the path of easiest resistance, basically retracing the old river channel and while doing so flushing it out.